 - Everyone can change the way they refer to those with mental health conditions by avoiding labels.
 Instead of saying, “she’s anorexic,” for example, say “she has anorexia.”

-- Individuals can learn how to offer reassurance and acceptance.
-This extends to friends, family members, neighbors, or others with mental health challenges.
-Therefore, this means we need to express concern and let go of preconceptions.
+- Individuals can learn how to offer reassurance and acceptance to friends, family members, neighbors, or others with mental health challenges.

-In conclusion, when we all work together we can create change.
-When we can change our attitudes toward those with mental health challenges, stigma will be reduced.
+In conclusion, when we all work together we can create change by acknowledging the prevalence of mental health issues in our society and letting go of old ideas about mental health.
+As we collectively shift our attitudes toward those with mental health challenges, we are reducing mental health stigma.
 As a result, more people will get the help they need to recover and live full, healthy lives.

 Prev Chronic Dis.
 2006 Apr;3(2):A42.